-Once I knew that it was time to move off PageLines, my primary focus was to find a platform or theme that was SEO friendly.
+Once I decided it was time to move off PageLines, my primary focus was to find a platform or theme that was SEO friendly.

-I was willing to give up features and convenience if that meant getting a faster-loading site that would score better on Google’s new PageSpeed Insights.
+I was willing to give up features and convenience if that meant getting a faster-loading site that would score better on Google’s new PageSpeed Insights test.

 From a technical perspective that meant:

-After having tried several products, I settled for Thrive Themes and its page builder, Thrive Architect.
+After trying several products, I settled on Thrive Themes and its page builder, Thrive Architect.